Newky/hooked/README.md

 This python module allows for a nice pluginable system for git hooks.
 It is meant to be easily extendable.

+An article on how to write a new git hook:
+<a href="http://richydelaney.com/snippets/hooked---my-new-python-package-for-managing-git-hooks.html">Manage your git hooks</a>

 First lets familiarize ourselves with the relevant files:

 __hooked/hooked.py:__